nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 ~> For write-heavy clusters, consider scaling vertically with larger machine instances and lower latency storage.

-One must take care to use service tags in a way that assists with the kinds of queries that will be run against the cluster.
-If two services (e.g. blue and green) are running on the same cluster, appropriate service tags must be used to identify between them.
-If a query is made without tags, nodes running both blue and green services may show up in the results of the query.

 In cases where a full mesh among all agents cannot be established due to network segmentation, Consul’s own [network segments](/docs/enterprise/network-segments/index.html) can be used.
 Network segments is an Enterprise feature that allows the creation of multiple tenants which share Raft servers in the same cluster.
 Each tenant has its own gossip pool and doesn’t communicate with the agents outside this pool.
 The KV store, however, is shared between all tenants.
 If Consul network segments cannot be used, isolation between agents can be accomplished by creating discrete [Consul datacenters](/docs/guides/datacenters.html).

 ### Multiple Datacenters